FOC: Understanding Its Meanings and Applications in 2026

 FOC as ‘Free On Board’

-Perhaps the most recognised and impactful meaning of FOC is ‘Free On Board’ (FOB), a crucial Incoterm (International Commercial Term) used in global trade.
-As of May 2026, FOB remains a cornerstone of shipping contracts worldwide.
+Perhaps the most recognized and impactful meaning of FOC is ‘Free On Board’ (FOB), a crucial Incoterm (International Commercial Term) used in global trade.
+As of July 2026, FOB remains a cornerstone of shipping contracts worldwide.
 It defines the precise point where the seller transfers responsibility, costs, and risk of loss for goods to the buyer.

 When ‘Free On Board’ is stipulated, the seller is responsible for delivering the goods, cleared for export, on board the vessel nominated by the buyer at the named port of shipment.
 Once the goods are on board, the buyer assumes all costs, risks, and responsibilities for the shipment.
 This includes freight charges, insurance, import duties, and any risks associated with the goods during transit.